 The Master of Science in Finance at the University of Michigan-Dearborn provides the specialized training required for success in the complex and dynamic financial professions, including careers in corporate finance, financial institutions, and investment management.
-The program offers expert faculty, expansive opportunities for networking, and the flexibility of evening and on-line course, all from a highly-ranked business school.
+The program offers expert faculty and expansive opportunities for networking.

 Three credits of financial accounting equivalent to the College of Business undergraduate course ACC 298, Financial Accounting.